Cookie Settings

 Is Zimbabwe a good choice for a budget safari?

 “Zimbabwe is one of the best places in southern Africa for your budget safari holiday.
 That’s partly because of the sheer magnificence of Zimbabwe’s national parks.
-Hwange National Park, in the country’s west, is one of the best places anywhere to see lions and elephants, with plenty of other wildlife to see as well.
-Matobo is brilliant for hiking.
-Gonarezhou has spectacular landscapes and wildlife that wanders in across the border from South Africa’s Kruger National Park.
-And Mana Pools, where the wildlife is extraordinary but you can also get out and explore on foot – it’s one of few such places on the continent.
-Whether you’re hiking the hills or on a foot safari in search of wildlife, you’re already cutting out the significant cost of transport, which helps keep costs down in ways that simply aren’t possible in many other countries.”
+Hwange National Park, in the country’s west, is one of the best places anywhere to see lions and elephants, and it has plenty of other wildlife as well.
+Scenic Matobo is brilliant for hiking.
+Gonarezhou has spectacular landscapes and dense populations of elephants, hippos and other animals.
+Then there’s Mana Pools, which has extraordinary wildlife, and you can also get out of your car and explore on foot, one of few such places on the continent where you can do so.”

 1

-Where should I go on an affordable budget safari in Zimbabwe?
+Where should I go on a budget safari in Zimbabwe?

 2

-“The cost of going on a cheap budget safari in Zimbabwe starts at around US$350 per person per day and can rise as high as US$450.
+“The cost of going on a budget safari taking in Victoria Falls and Hwange starts at around US$200 per person per day but can rise as high as US$400 to US$500.
 These prices are often not a whole lot less than the quoted prices for mid-range safaris, so it’s always worth checking to see what’s included in terms of accommodation and transport.
 At the lower end of the price range, you can expect simple accommodation (either in a camping tent or simple room), and you’ll almost certainly be sharing your vehicles with a number of other travelers.
 Budget safaris also tend to involve fewer staff.
 But it can also mean that, with everyone pitching in, you’ll have plenty of opportunities to meet other travelers with whom you’ll share the journey and make friendships that may well last long after you’ve returned home.”

 3

 “Most of Zimbabwe’s parks have extensive camping areas.
 Where these exist, they’re sometimes close to the park’s headquarters, and have facilities that include shared ablution blocks (with showers, sometimes with hot water, and toilets) and even a small grocery store.
 At these sites there are often also other forms of accommodation, such as simple and/or more comfortable bungalows.
 When you’re camping, your accommodation will be in simple canvas tents.
-Other possibilities include budget hotels and lodges that you can usually find in or just outside most of Zimbabwe’s national parks.
-Some of these will have individual rooms with en-suite bathroom facilities, while others will offer a communal bathroom.
-In a small number of places, you may also find shared dormitory-style accommodation, which is a good way of keeping costs down.”
+Other possibilities include budget hotels and lodges, which you can usually find inside (or just outside) many of Zimbabwe’s national parks.
+Some of these will have individual rooms with en suite bathroom facilities, while others will offer a communal bathroom.
+In a small number of places, you may also find shared dormitory-style accommodation, which is a good way of keeping down costs.”

 4